HamishjHartley/hamishjhartley/README.md

 *Hi I'm Hamish, I'm a 23 years old Robotics, Autonomous and Interactive Systems graduate*
 --------------------------------------------------------------------------------------------
 ### I’m currently working on:
->Calorie tracker app using Jetpack Compose in Kotlin.
+>A health and wellbeing app using Jetpack Compose in Kotlin.

 >A traceroute tool with support for concurrency and memory safety in Go.